 In an ideal world, everyone would be able to pay their taxes in full and on time, but sometimes it just isn’t possible.
-If difficult circumstances mean that you are coming up short this tax season, it is probably the source of a lot of stress and anxiety.
+If difficult circumstances mean that you are coming up short during a tax season, it is probably the source of a lot of stress and anxiety.

 The instinct to avoid the issue may be strong, but it can cause your problems to multiply exponentially.
 Interest, penalties, and other severe consequences can begin to build up.
-The most important thing for anyone struggling with their taxes to know is this: the IRS can usually work with you, but only if you work with them.
+The most important thing for anyone struggling with their taxes to know is:

 Put simply, an installment agreement is a payment plan which allows you to pay what you owe over time, in smaller payments.
 Depending on how much you owe, you may be able to get on an installment plan just by asking.
 Being proactive with the IRS can save you a lot of trouble down the line.